 Wood: All sour foods and many green, fast growing foods, especially those with green stalks.
 Also, chicken, liver, most wild game, wheat, greens like bok choy, chard, broccoli rabe and spinach, sprouts, asparagus and celery, citrus fruits - especially lemons, oranges, grapefruit, plum, pineapple, starfruit, sourdough, vinegar, yogurt, kimchi, pickles of all kinds, sauerkraut and olives are wood foods.
 These foods can obstruct movement and function as astringents.
 They most benefit changeable, erratic and scattered people.

 Fire: All bitter foods and most red foods, especially food that looks like hearts, dried food and hot foods.
 Also lamb, venison, letttuce and arugula, dandelion and watercress, tomatoes, citrus peel, kumquats, apricots, plums, raspberries, strawberries, rhubarb, peppers, hot chiles, black pepper cayenne, wine, beer, coffee, tea, dark chocolate and carbonated beverages are fire foods These foods can reduce heat and dry fluids.
 They most benefit slow, overweight, overheated and aggressive people.

 Earth: All sweet and starchy foods, particularly yellow and orange foods and many root vegetables and very sweet soft fruits.
 Also, beef, millet, barley, rye, sugar, milk chocolate, corn, oats, cooked onion, watermelon, cantaloupe, sweet apples, sweet cherries, dates, grapes, peaches, carrots, cabbage, potato, sweet potato, banana and plantains, yam, okra, taro, beets, button and chantarelle mushrooms, winter and summer squash, cucumbers, almond, coconut and other tropical fruits like papayas, cherimoyas and mangos are earth foods.
-So are lentils and dried peas, peanuts alongs with syrupy sweets - honey, maple syrup, corn syrup, agave syrup, molasses, rice syrup and barley syrup.
+So are the pulses - lentils and dried peas, peanuts alongs with syrupy sweets - honey, maple syrup, corn syrup, agave syrup, molasses, rice syrup and barley syrup.
 These foods slow down acute symptoms and neutralize toxins.
 They most benefit dry, nervous and weak people and they calm aggression.